khad0062/lab2-flaskapp/README.md

 ## Overview

-This project demonstrates how to deploy a simple Flask login application to Azure Web App, enable diagnostic logging to Azure Log Analytics, detect brute-force login attempts using KQL (Kusto Query Language), and configure automated alerts in Azure Monitor.
+This lab demonstrates how to deploy a simple Flask login application to Azure Web App, enable diagnostic logging to Azure Log Analytics, detect brute-force login attempts using KQL (Kusto Query Language), and configure automated alerts in Azure Monitor.

 ---